Hanson (band): 2009–2012: Shout It Out

 In June 2009, Hanson completed the album Shout It Out and planned to release it on June 8, 2010.
 The band also announced that they would be co-headlining a tour with Hellogoodbye.
-The tour started in Hanson's hometown of Tulsa, Oklahoma, on September 30, 2009 and finished November 11, 2009 in Anaheim, California.
+The tour, called Use Your Sole, started in Hanson's hometown of Tulsa, Oklahoma, on September 30, 2009 and finished November 11, 2009 in Anaheim, California.

 Hanson also released a five-song EP titled Stand Up, Stand Up that was available at shows and on the band's official website.
 The tracks are acoustic versions of four new Hanson songs, plus the album version of "World's on Fire" which was originally going to be on their album Shout It Out but was ultimately left off the album.
 It was released worldwide on iTunes on December 8, 2009.